veertuinc/anka-docs/plugins-and-integrations/troubleshooting/teamcity/build-stuck-in-queued.md

 ## Common Causes

-1. Cloud Profile configuration mistakes; Missing `Server URL:`
+1. Cloud Profile configuration mistakes; Missing `Server URL:` or incorrect `Agent Path:` not pointing to agent directory root.
-2. SSH port forwarding not set correctly on VM
+1. SSH port forwarding not set correctly on VM.
-3. The Anka Cloud can't run VMs (see [VM is stuck at scheduling]({{< relref "anka-build-cloud/troubleshooting/controller/vm-stuck-scheduling.md">}}))
+1. The Anka Cloud can't run VMs (see [VM is stuck at scheduling]({{< relref "anka-build-cloud/troubleshooting/controller/vm-stuck-scheduling.md">}}))

 If the controller has started the VM, you can take a look at the logs inside of the VM and look for the failure logs: